RedHatProductSecurity/trestle-demo/templates/frontmatter.md

-This is the frontmatter for my FedRamp System Security Plan (SSP)
+This is the frontmatter for the ACME FedRAMP System Security Plan (SSP)